asivitz/Hickory/CONTRIBUTING.md

 ## More Information

-The DCO originated in the Linux Kernal Project.
-For more information on its history and motivation, check out this informative [http://www.do-not-panic.com/2014/02/developer-certificate-of-origin.html](blog post).
+The DCO originated in the Linux Kernel Project.
+For more information on its history and motivation, check out this informative [blog post](http://www.do-not-panic.com/2014/02/developer-certificate-of-origin.html).